 Having lived in Porto for quite some time, I was never really fond of the overly sweet egg pastry.
 I may have tasted it once but that was it.
 And I realize now how that was a mistake because after having tasted Sara’s pasteis, I’m definitely sold on the concept.
 I tend to judge too quick too fast, and I may have overlooked it because I hadn’t had one that was really good.
 But the one at Sara’s are just the right amount of sweet, and the perfect amount of crunch.

 The Pasteis are a flan like custard, on a shell of puff pastry.
 Not overly buttery, not overly sweet, you don’t even smell the eggs if that’s an issue.
 I’m really glad I dropped by, I would’ve completely missed out on the drool worthy goodness that her little Pasteis are.
-Plus we chatted a lot about Portugal and the little cities we liked, I felt somewhat homesick even though my home is Casablanca.
+Plus we chatted a lot about Portugal and the little cities we liked, and I felt somewhat homesick even though my home is Casablanca.
 I think somehow I left a teensy tiny part of me in Porto, so it felt good to reminisce with such a nice, open hearted person.

-Sara sells regular sized Pasteis as well as mini ones, and the flavors range from the plain one, to chocolate, passion fruit, green tea and berries.
-You can also have bebidas (drinks in Portuguese, I did learn something while I was there okay ?) if you wanna eat your Pasteis on the shop, or you can just have it to go.
+Sara sells regular sized Pasteis as well as mini ones, and the flavors range from plain one, to chocolate, passion fruit, green tea and berries.
+You can also have bebidas (drinks in Portuguese, I did learn something while I was there okay ?) if you wanna eat your Pasteis on the shop, or you can just have them to go.
 She advises to preheat your oven and pop in your Pasteis for or a couple of minutes until they’re warm but not too hot.

 I reheated mine on the microwave and burned my tongue.
 Worth it.